Chad DiMera: Casting

 The casting and character was announced in late May 2009.
 Casey Deidrick had joined the cast as Chad.
 Deidrick revealed in an interview that he originally auditioned for the role of Tad.
 Despite very positive feedback, Brendan Coughlin was cast in the role of Tad.
 Deidrick's audition caught the attention of casting director, Marnie Saitta and he was soon called back to audition for the newly created role of Chad.
 Deidrick tested opposite Taylor Spreitler, whom he had previously met through a mutual friend.
 Deidrick learned a few weeks later that he had won the role and signed the standard four-year contract.
 In the spring of 2013, the series released a casting call for an actor matching Deidrick's description which led to speculation that the role of Chad was to be recast.
 At the time, Deidrick's screen time had declined dramatically and he had also booked several guest appearances in prime time.
 On June 20, 2013, Deidrick confirmed his departure from the series through Twitter and posted a picture of his final script.
 Deidrick's last air date was October 30, 2013.
 Michael Fairman revealed that Deidrick made the decision to leave the series earlier that year and also hinted at the possibility of the role being recast.
 Deidrick told Soap Opera Digest that he wouldn't be opposed to a decision to recast, if it happened.
 However, the actor also said he was open to return to the series for future guest stints.
 Of his departure, Deidrick said, "I basically wanted to pursue other opportunities."
 However, Deidrick was grateful for all he learned.
-In June 2014, a picture of a script autographed by the Days of our Lives cast members was auctioned off at a charity event, and Billy Flynn was one of the signatures.

 On August 12, 2014, the producers officially announced Flynn's casting to Soap Opera Digest; he made his first appearance on September 12, 2014.
 In May 2018, Flynn announced he would remain on the soap for the foreseeable future.
 However, Flynn departed on February 21, 2019.
 That May, it was announced that Flynn would reprise the role of Chad.
 Flynn returned on November 11, 2019.

-In March 2025, Flynn announced he would leave the role; due to the serial's advanced taping schedule, Chad will be seen until 2026.
+In March 2025, Flynn announced his decision to vacate the role; due to the serial's advanced taping schedule, he was seen as Chad until February 17, 2026.
 In an interview with Variety, Flynn cited his desire to try something new for why he left the role.

-That June, it was announced Conner Floyd had been cast in the role; he will make his debut as Chad on April 21, 2026.
+In June 2025, it was announced Conner Floyd had been cast in the role; he made his debut as Chad on April 21, 2026.
 In an interview with TV Insider, Floyd called his chance meeting with the serial's casting director Marnie Saitta, revealing: "She was like, 'What do you do at CBS?'
 I said, 'I'm on Young and the Restless.'
 After 12 hours of talking, she said, 'I'm gonna call you.'
 And that's kind of how this came into play."